nonblocking/mashroom/packages/plugin-packages/mashroom-memory-cache-provider-redis/README.md

 }
 ```

-* *sentinels*: list of sentinel nodes to connect to
+* *sentinels*: List of sentinel nodes to connect to
-* *name*: identifies a group of Redis instances composed of a master and one or more slaves
+* *name*: Identifies a group of Redis instances composed of a master and one or more slaves

 Checkout out the *Sentinel* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.